Vettvangur/Ekom/README.md

 ## Discount Notes

+#### Terminology
+1. Order discounts, applied to OrderInfo, can have coupons, can be inclusive/exclusive (meaning they can or cant be applied at the same time as product discounts in the same order)
+  - When applying order discounts, we test constraints.
+We do not check discountItems.
+  - Checking discount items for order discounts would not be a stand-in for complex checks such as "minimum of 3 pants".
+  - It would also not make the order discount magically apply only to select order lines, we use product discounts for that
+2. Product discounts, can be global (meaning they automatically apply to new OrderLines on creation if their conditions are met)
+  - Can have coupons?

 ##### Rules for choosing a discount in OrderInfo/OrderLine for calculating price are the following:
 1. Ensure constraints verify
 2. If the line has a discount, use that